Consequences of Default

 To get out of default, you need to make arrangements with your loan servicer to repay the loan.
 Once you have made six regular payments, you will be eligible for additional Title IV aid.
 After you have made twelve regular payments and applied for and received "rehabilitation", you will no longer be considered in default.
 At this time, record of the default will be removed from the reports to credit reporting bureaus.

 For information about your options, contact the servicer of the loan and/or the original lender.
-If you do not know who currently is servicing your loan, create an account with the National Student Loan Data System (NSLDS) or call SALT
+If you do not know who currently is servicing your loan, create an account with the National Student Loan Data System (NSLDS)

 The U.S. Department of Education's Federal Student Aid (FSA) Ombudsman Group is also a neutral, informal resource to help resolve disputes and solve other problems with federal student loans.
 The Ombudsman helps resolve problems related to student loans when other approaches have failed.
 Borrowers must first make every effort to resolve student loan problems before contacting the Ombudsman.
 Borrowers who have completed steps to resolving their loan dispute and are still not satisfied may contact the Ombudsman by either completing an online form or by calling 1-877-557-2575.